Skip to main content

 Deep monitoring means querying each AI engine at high volume, capturing the full text of AI responses, identifying exactly where your brand is mentioned versus not mentioned, flagging when citations are added or removed, and tracking changes over time at the prompt level.
 Platforms like Profound run over 15 million prompts daily.
 Peec tracks over 10 engines with granular citation-level data and 115-language support.
 That is infrastructure built for monitoring depth.

-Writesonic's 9-engine coverage is architecturally ambitious — maintaining stable connections to 9 different AI products simultaneously is real engineering work.
-But the depth of data returned per engine, the query volume available at each pricing tier, and the granularity of the analytics are all questions that Writesonic's product has less incentive to push hard on.
-When your primary users are content marketers rather than AEO practitioners, you optimize for what content marketers need: directional signal, not precision measurement.
+Writesonic's 9-engine coverage is architecturally ambitious, maintaining stable connections to 9 different AI products simultaneously is real engineering work.
+The list includes ChatGPT, Perplexity, Google AI Overviews, Gemini, Claude, Microsoft Copilot, and additional engines depending on plan tier.
+But the depth of data returned per engine, the query volume available at each pricing tier, and the granularity of the analytics are all constrained by Writesonic's primary optimization target: content marketers who need directional signal, not precision measurement.

-The 9-platform number is most valuable for brands that need signal breadth — you want to know, roughly, whether you are visible or invisible across a wide spectrum of AI engines.
-It is less valuable if you need to know precisely how your citation rate changed on Perplexity between Q1 and Q2 among prompts in the "enterprise software" category, segmented by question type.
+The Writesonic review conclusion on coverage: the 9-platform number is most valuable for brands that need signal breadth, you want to know, roughly, whether you are visible or invisible across a wide spectrum of AI engines.
+It is less valuable if you need to know precisely how your citation rate changed on Perplexity between Q1 and Q2, segmented by question type.

 To put engine coverage in context: Otterly covers 3–5 engines at $29–$189 per month.
-Gauge covers 6 engines at $599 per month.
-Peec covers 10+ engines.
-Writesonic covers 9 at $199 per month.
-On this metric alone, Writesonic's value is clear.
-The question is always what you do with the monitoring data — and whether the platform gives you the tools to act on it meaningfully.
+Peec covers 10+ engines at roughly $99/month for their core offering.
+Writesonic covers 9 at $249/month (Professional).
+On raw engine count, Writesonic's value is clear.
 For a comprehensive look at the category, see our guide to the best AI visibility tools.

 Who Should Use Writesonic for AEO (and Who Should Not)?

-Use it if you have a content team that is already producing articles and blog posts and wants to prioritize which topics to cover based on AI citation gaps.
 Writesonic's writing features are genuinely strong, battle-tested across a million users, and capable of producing strong first drafts that your team can shape into brand-appropriate content.
+That is a real and defensible value proposition.

-Skip Writesonic if AEO monitoring is your primary job function and you need the monitoring to be as precise as possible.
-At that level of requirement, dedicated platforms like Peec or Profound will give you data that Writesonic's product is not positioned to match.
+• AEO monitoring is your primary job function and you need precision analytics, dedicated platforms like Peec or Profound will give you data Writesonic is not positioned to match

-Skip it if you need someone to execute on the monitoring insights — write, publish, build citations, manage community signals — rather than just surface the data.
-Writesonic generates content; it does not manage the full citation-building workflow.
-If your team lacks the capacity to act on the data, the monitoring becomes noise.
+• You need someone to execute on the monitoring insights, write, publish, build citations, manage community signals, rather than just surface the data.
+Writesonic generates content; it does not manage the full citation-building workflow

 How Does Writesonic Compare to Otterly, Peec, and Cintra?

-Against Otterly, Writesonic wins on engine count and content features, but Otterly's $29 entry tier makes it accessible for solo operators and very small teams who only need basic monitoring.
-Otterly is not trying to be a writing tool.
-It does one thing — basic visibility tracking — and it does it cheaply.
-Writesonic is trying to do two things, which is harder and reflected in the price.
+Writesonic review vs Otterly: Writesonic wins on engine count and content features, but Otterly's $29 entry tier makes it accessible for solo operators who only need basic monitoring.
+Otterly does one thing cheaply.
+Writesonic does two things, which is harder and reflected in the price.

-Against Peec, Writesonic wins on content generation but loses on monitoring depth and language coverage.
-Peec's 115-language support and 10-plus engine coverage with granular citation-level data serves global brands in a way that Writesonic's English-primary, moderate-depth monitoring cannot match.
+Writesonic review vs Peec: Writesonic wins on content generation but loses on monitoring depth and language coverage.
+Peec's 115-language support and 10-plus engine coverage with granular citation-level data serves global brands in a way Writesonic's English-primary, moderate-depth monitoring cannot match.
 Peec scores 8.9/10 in our category assessment against Writesonic's 7.8/10.
-That gap reflects monitoring depth.
+That gap reflects monitoring depth, and it is the most important number in this Writesonic review for serious AEO buyers.

 Our internal scoring methodology assesses dedicated AEO focus, monitoring depth, data granularity, and execution capability.
 Writesonic's 7.8/10 reflects the identity tension: it is a 9/10 writing tool trying to also be a monitoring platform, and the monitoring portion trails the specialized competitors.